hpc-carpentry/hpc-python/_episodes/17-cluster.md

 > Try running the pipeline in cluster mode using `nohup` (run `snakemake clean` beforehand).
 > Where does the Snakemake log go to?
 > Why might this technique be useful?
-> Can we also submit the `snakemake --cluster` pipeline as a job?
+> Can we also submit the `snakemake --profile slurm` pipeline as a job?
 > Where does the Snakemake command run in each scenario?
 >
 > You can kill the running Snakemake process with `killall snakemake`.